China–Nauru relations: History

+In 1999, China abstained from United Nations Security Council Resolution 1249, which related to Nauru's admission to the United Nations.
+This was due to Nauru's then-close relationship with Republic of China (Taiwan).
+However, China still chose to not use its veto, as it believed Nauru's admission was to the benefit of both countries.

 On 21 July 2002, then President Rene Harris of Nauru signed a joint communiqué in Hong Kong to establish diplomatic relations with the People's Republic of China.
 In the document, the Government of the Republic of Nauru recognised that "there is but one China in the world, that the Government of the People's Republic of China is the sole legal government representing the whole of China and that Taiwan is an inalienable part of Chinese territory."
 The declaration also contained an undertaking by Nauru to close its embassy in Taipei within one month, despite the fact Nauru had never had a diplomatic mission in Taiwan.
 This move followed the PRC's promise to provide more than $130 million USD in aid.

 That same day, the Republic of China (ROC) government issued an ultimatum, demanding that the communiqué be withdrawn within 24 hours or it would take the initiative and sever ties.
 In the confusion, the Nauruan government did not respond to the ultimatum, which was extended an additional 24 hours, and the ROC followed through with its threat, breaking ties that had existed since 1980 on 23 July 2002.
 In 2003, Nauru closed its embassy in Beijing, prompting speculation of an imminent resumption of ties with the ROC, which it did in May 2005.

 On 15 January 2024, Nauru severed diplomatic relations with the Republic of China (Taiwan) again, restored diplomatic relations with the People's Republic of China, and recognized "the People's Republic of China as the only legitimate government of China" and "Taiwan as part of the People's Republic of China."
 This shortly followed the election of Taiwanese President Lai Ching-te, seen by Beijing as a separatist.
 On 24 January 2024, Nauru re-established diplomatic relations with the PRC.